 The Frito Casserole Magic:

 What’s so special about this Frito pie casserole?
 It’s the way the Fritos transform in the baking process.

 The bottom layer softens up and takes on the texture of a corn tortilla.
 It has very enchilada-like texture.

 The top layer stays nice and crunchy.

+It’s kind of like a walking taco but in casserole form packed with all the good stuff.
 The combination of textures and flavor is just amazing!

 - Use mild Ro*Tel to keep the spice level down.